vipin-banka/hunk-catalog/README.md

 - A single value like "Hunk1_Catalog/Hunk1_Category Name" will associate sellable item with category inside catalog.
 - Multiple values like "Hunk1_Catalog" and "Hunk1_Catalog/Hunk1_Category Name" will associate sellable item with both catalog and category.

-#### 8.2 Defining Variants for Sellable Item
+#### 1.2 Defining Variants for Sellable Item
-To define varaints you should create a class for source variant content and in your source sellable item class add a property like below:
+To define varaints, create a class for source variant content and in your source sellable item class add a property like below:
 ```c#
         [Variants()]
         public IList<{YOUR-VARIANT-CLASS-NAME}> Variants { get; set; }
 ```
 If you send content for this property then import process will also import the item variant content in Sitecore Commerce entity.

-#### 8.3 Defining localize content
+#### 1.3 Defining localize content
-To inform import process about localize content you should add a property in your source class like below
+To inform import process about localize content add below property in your source data class like below
 ```c#
         [Languages()]
         public IList<LanguageEntity<{YOUR-SOURCE-CLASS-NAME}>> Languages { get; set; }
 ```
+Change **{YOUR-SOURCE-CLASS-NAME}** with your source data class name.
 If you send content for this property then import process will also import localize content.
 Success of this process will also depends upon your configuration for localize content in Sitecore Commerce engine environment.

-#### 8.4 Defining relationship content
+#### 1.4 Defining relationship content
-To send relation details in import process your source class should have following property
+To send relation details in import process add below property in your source data class
 ```c#
         [Relationships()]
         public IList<RelationshipDetail> RelationshipDetails { get; set; }
 ```
-Each item in this list will provide a relationship name and one or more entity friendly ids.
+Each item in this list will provide a relationship name and one or more entity ids.

-### 9. Catalog Import Policy
+### <a name="catalog-import-policy">2.
+Catalog Import Policy
-I recommend that for all configuration a separate Policy Set should be created, and that policy set must define CatalogImportPolicy this plugin heavily relies on.
+This plugin works based on the configuration done in **CatalogImportPolicy**.
+I recommend that for all configuration a separate Policy Set should be created, and this policy should be placed under that policy set.

 Catalog import policy allows you to set following values: